Remindelight: Synopsis

 The game begins with the Book of Happiness having been ripped apart into pieces called "happieces", which have been scattered around the world.
 Because of this, happiness is gone from the world; it can only be restored if the happieces are collected.
-Four people embark on a quest to do this: Surf Flood, a man from the Shiiru clan, who lives with his sister Selas, whose cheerfulness has faded; Kuurie Le Grasseld, a woman from the proper Kris clan, who acts ladylike when at home, but "like one of the guys" when away; Tolon, a boy from the Skoo clan of shapeshifters, who are identified by the feathers they wear due to their shifting appearances; and Enju Fullhorn, a man from the Ain clan, who unlike his fellow clanmembers is short and weak, and spends time reading books.
+Four people embark on a quest to do this: Surf Flood, a man from the Shiiru clan, who lives with his sister Selas, whose cheerfulness has faded; Kuurie Le Grasseld, a woman from the proper Kris clan, who acts ladylike when at home, but "like one of the guys" when away; Tolon, a boy from the Skoo clan of shapeshifters, who are identified by the feathers they wear due to their shifting appearances; and Enju Fullhorn, a man from the Ain clan, who unlike his fellow clan members is short and weak, and spends time reading books.

 Release and reception

 The game was developed by Japan Art Media and published by Taito.
 They announced the game in July 2006, and released it for the Nintendo DS on September 28, 2006, in Japan.
 The game's title comes from how the player needs to remind saddened people of the delight that has been taken from them.

 In their cross-review of the game, Famitsus four reviewers gave it a score of 25/40, and praised the battle system for being innovative and making good use of the hardware, while also being fun and forcing the player to think about what strategies to use for each type of enemy.
 One of the reviewers liked how it was easy to pick up the game and start enjoying it quickly, something they considered rare for role-playing games released at the time, and how important information was easily readable on the screen.